Policies, Accessibility and Etiquette

 - Completing a race of any distance is physically taxing and participants can't predict how their body will react.
 Please refrain from allowing children to finish the race with the runners, for their safety and the safety of the other participants.

 - Spectators have the ability to influence the participant experience.
-Please keep this mind when preparing signs and cheering words of encouragement.
+Please keep this in mind when preparing signs and cheering words of encouragement.

 Please remember that our events are staffed primarily by volunteers, but there is always a race official nearby.
 If you have ideas for improving an event or concerns you would like to address, share them with the race official in a positive and productive manner.
 Feedback is also much appreciated through our post-event surveys or by email at .